-- Chris Meyers presents four conditions (P1, P2, P3, and P4) that seem to justify the morality of sweatshops.
+- Meyers presents four conditions (P1, P2, P3, and P4) that seem to justify the morality of sweatshops.
 Put these four conditions into your own words and explain why sweatshops may satisfy them. - 2.
 Meyers presents Jason's entrepreneurial enterprise: The Desert Rescue Service.
-Why might Meyers believe that Jason is not a rapist?
+Why is Jason not technically a rapist?
 Why do Jason's actions satisfy P1-P4?
 Even so, what is Meyers' argument to show that Jason's actions are nevertheless immoral and exploitative? - 3.
 Meyers repeatedly says that he is not making an argument by analogy.
 If so, what does his example of Jason have to do with sweatshops?
 In particular, why does this example suggest that they exploit their workers?